Breathing correctly can improve your wellbeing

 Every time we breathe in through our nose, we activate our sympathetic nervous system and when we breathe out through our nose we engage our parasympathetic nervous system.
 A simple action is help calm down is to exhale longer than we inhale through the nose.

-When we breathe through our nose we produce Nitric Oxide, an important vasodilator that reaches the lungs and allow more blood to circulate.
-When we engage the diaphagm and take slow breaths on the exhale our lungs stimulate the vagus nerve which engages our parasympathetic nervous system.
-When we take long, slow, deep diaphragmatic breaths and slow down the respiration rate we increase the amount of air that enters the lungs.
+When we breathe through our nose we produce Nitric Oxide, an important vasodilator that reaches the lungs and allow more oxygen to circulate.
+When we engage the diaphagm and take slow breaths on the exhale we stimulate the vagus nerve and engage our parasympathetic nervous system.
+When we take long, slow, deep diaphragmatic breaths and slow down the respiration rate we change the amount of air that enters the lungs.

 If we look at the ancient wisdom and practices, we can see a common thread of the importance of breathing.
 Yogis ‘pranayama’ breathing exercises help improve tolerance to Carbon dioxide and why breathing in synchronization to movement is a key component of the yoga practice.
 If we breathe too quickly when doing physical postures we can hyperventilate.
 Tai Chi is another ancient which is the practice of breath synchronization to the movement and practice slowing down our breath.
 Praying and chanting is another way of practicing our focus and engaging our parasympathetic nervous system.